Today • Islamic Date -

 1. Ramadan is observed by over a billion Muslims worldwide, showcasing the diversity of Islamic cultures.

-2. Charity is a central theme of Ramadan, with Zakat (obligatory almsgiving) and Sadaqah (voluntary charity) emphasized.
+2. Charity is a virtuous act of Ramadan, with Zakat (obligatory giving) and Sadaqah (voluntary charity) being a focus.
+Muslims use this time to give to those in need as much as possible.

 4. Fasting has been shown to have health benefits, such as improved metabolism and mental clarity.